 When the seasons changed and I also wanted to start experimenting with my sourdough bread recipes to make a loaf our whole family loves, I had some failed loaves.
 After making a loaf, I would cut into it the next day to a bad loaf of bread.

-Some would be under proofed, despite fermenting on the counter at room temperature for 11 hours.
-One would would think would be enough time.
 I had a mature starter.
 And I used the correct amount of sourdough discard.
 I even used a kitchen scale for accuracy.
 And I used a dutch oven for some recipes.
 Some loaves of bread did not turn out right.

 The end goal led me to create my Aldi sourdough bread copycat recipe.
 This recipe has a soft crust, but no sharp ear that pokes you lin the throat, a tender crumb and lots of holes for all the butter to seep into.